ajessu/jobeet-docs/README.md

 Jobeet with Symfony2
 ====================

-This is the documentation for the Jobeet Tutorial on Symfony2 created by SymfonyTuts.
+This is a derivative work of the original <a href="http://http://www.symfony-project.org/jobeet/1_4/Doctrine/en/">Jobeet tutorial</a> by Fabien Potencier and Jonathan Wage for the Symfony2 framework.

-It's an attempt to port the Jobeet Tutorial to Symfony2, and it's not considered official in any way.
+It's being rewritten by SymfonyTuts, as an attempt to port the Jobeet Tutorial to Symfony2, and it's not considered official in any way.

 I'm not related to Sensio Labs, and this tutorial is not part of any official documentation (at least, not yet :) ).